fabiolab33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 7-leet.c
 Funtion that encodes a string into 1337

+7-print_chessboard.c
+Print a chessboard.

 8-print_array.c
 Print 'n' elements of an array of integers.

+8-print_diagsums.c
+Prints the sum of two diagonals of a square matrix.

 9-strcpy.c
 Copies the tring pointed to by 'src' into 'dest'.